5 Star Plumbing | How long does a tankless water heater last?

 Compared to tanked hot water, these heaters do not conserve water.
 Regarding the lifespan of tankless water heaters, the answer is that they outlast other hot water systems in most cases.

 A tankless system’s life will be significantly lengthened if they are flushed regularly.
 Regular maintenance on your tankless water heater will prolong the life of your tankless water system.
-If you want to increase the lifespan of your tankless water heater, call for a professional tankless water heater repair in Sacramento.
+If you want to increase the lifespan of your tankless water heater, call for a professional tankless water heater repair.

 How Does a Tanlkess Water Heaters Work?